matthew-robertson/Useful_things/I Learned Something Today/Modelling.md

 # Model Assembling
 1. Mold-lines are pretty uncool.
 Using an xacto-knife is probably the easiest way to remove them.
+1. Emery boards are also super useful tools for removing mold-lines and nubs.
+Especially the flexible tube ones.
 1. When removing pieces from sprues, don't clip next to the part: it'll stress the plastic and possibly remove more than you want.
 You should leave a nub behind and either sand it off or snip it after it's off the sprue (with an xacto or otherwise).